 There are a variety of options available for tooth replacement that do not involve surgical procedures.
 Each option has its advantages and disadvantages, so discussing all alternatives with your dentist before deciding is important.
 With proper care and maintenance, whichever option you choose should provide you with a healthy, secure smile for many years.

 Replacing a missing tooth can have an immediate, positive effect on your smile and overall quality of life.
 As outlined in this blog post, there are alternatives to dental implants that may be advantageous for some people.
 However, the type of treatment you require will depend upon factors such as the location of the missing tooth about other teeth, whether or not the bone has shrunk significantly—which indicates gum disease—and if there is enough natural gum tissue.
 Moreover, cost is important when considering replacement options and should not be overlooked.
 Ultimately it is up to an individual’s judgment and discretion which solution is right for them; working closely with a knowledgeable dentist should ease this process.
-Here at The Smile Clinics, located in Sacramento, we offer treatment advice and solutions tailored to meet each patient’s needs to give our clients access to the best possible care available in dentistry today.
+Here at The Smile Clinics, located in Elk Grove, we offer treatment advice and solutions tailored to meet each patient’s needs to give our clients access to the best possible care available in dentistry today.
 So why wait?
 Call us now to help you regain the beautiful smile you deserve!